Black Friday TV deals 2018: The best values and cheap sales

 Before we get to the deals, here's what you need to know.

-- This update incorporates the latest sales from Best Buy, Wal-mart, Target, Costco, Sam's Club, BJ's, Dell, Shopko, Meijer, JCPenney, Belk and Samsung.com.
+- It incorporates the latest sale information from Amazon, Best Buy, Wal-mart, Target, Costco, Sam's Club, BJ's, Dell, Shopko, Meijer, JCPenney, Belk and Samsung.com.

-- The only major missing link is Amazon, and we expect to post it within the week.

 - Deal availability varies per store, and links to specific TVs at stores might not show the Black Friday 2018 price until the sale starts.

-Note: Update: Originally this sale was $1,400 and Costco only, but it's also be available at Target for $1,500.
-Since a membership isn't required for Target, we're using its link below.
-As of press time Monday Nov.
-19, it's out of stock online at both retailers.
-We've asked Vizio when it might be back in stock and will update this post when we hear back.